webrecorder/browsertrix-crawler/docs/docs/user-guide/crawl-scope.md

 The crawl scope can be configured globally for all seeds, or customized per seed, by specifying the `--scopeType` command-line option or setting the `type` property for each seed.

-There is also a `depth` setting also limits how many pages will be crawled for that seed, while the `limit` option sets the total number of pages crawled from any seed.
+The `depth` option also limits how many pages will be crawled for that seed, while the `limit` option sets the total number of pages crawled from any seed.

 The scope controls which linked pages are included and which pages are excluded from the crawl.